-We are going to perform caching in Falcon Middleware.
-Again, note that all middleware methods must be asynchronous; even initializing the Redis connection must be awaited.
-How to achieve that in the init() method?
+We will perform caching with a Falcon Middleware component.
+Again, note that all middleware callbacks must be asynchronous.
+Even initializing the Redis connection with aioredis.create_redis_pool() must be awaited.
+But how can we await coroutines from within our synchronous create_app() function?

 ASGI application lifespan events come to the rescue.
 An ASGI application server emits these events upon application startup and shutdown.

-Let's implement the process_startup handler in our middleware to execute code upon our application startup:
+Let's implement the process_startup () handler in our middleware to execute code upon our application startup: